ediparquantum/PathGraphMBQC/README.md

 A simple example is presented in `runSimpleMbqcPathGraph.cpp` and can be run in conjunction with QuEST.
 Place this repository in the main directory of QuEST and run

-Once the project is in quest, here is a simple example to execute the above script
+Once the project is in quest, here is a simple example to execute the above script inside the `build` directory.

 ```
 cmake .. -DUSER_SOURCE="projects/PathGraphMBQC/runSimpleMbqcPathGraph.cpp" -DOUTPUT_EXE="runSimpleMbqcPathGraph" && make && ./runSimpleMbqcPathGraph